A 0% intro APR credit card may be your best bet for a short-term no-interest loan, as long as you read the fine print.

 The Bank of America content in this article was updated April 3, 2023.

 A card with a 0% introductory APR can come in especially handy if you don’t have enough cash to cover a big purchase, such as a new refrigerator.
-You can pay off the purchase during the intro period, and steer clear of paying interest.
-Or maybe you owe $5,000 on a high-interest card.
-Transfer that balance to a 0% card and you can save yourself serious cash while you pay it off.
+You can pay off the purchase during the intro period and steer clear of paying interest.
+Or, maybe you owe $5,000 on a high-interest card.
+You can transfer that balance to a 0% card and can save yourself some serious cash while you pay it off.

-A 0% APR credit card may be your best bet for a short-term no-interest loan, as long as you read the fine print and plan carefully.
+A 0% APR credit card may be your best bet for a short-term, no-interest loan, as long as you read the fine print and plan carefully.
 Here are a few things to keep in mind if you decide to go this route:

 Consider your options

 Many issuers extend 0% APR offers to new cardholders, but not all are created equal.
 For example, some cards provide generous introductory periods, while others provide healthy bonuses.
 As you’re reviewing your options, keep the following tips in mind.

-- Length of introductory period.
-Some cards are better for balance transfers than purchases.
-The Citi Custom Cash℠ Card, for instance, offers a 15-month 0% intro APR period for purchases and balance transfers (then a variable APR of 14.74% to 24.74%).
-The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 12.24% to 23.24%).
+- Length of introductory period: Some cards are better for balance transfers than purchases.
+The Citi Custom Cash℠ Card, for instance, offers a 15-month 0% intro APR period for purchases and balance transfers (then a variable APR of 16.24% to 26.24%).
+The Discover it® Balance Transfer card provides only six months of 0% intro APR on purchases but 18 months on balance transfers (then a variable APR of 14.24% to 25.24%).